petergrace1618/buying-history/README.md

 And my all-new [bh.xml][8] was reborn.

 Shortly after this, I bought a [book about XSLT][1] which allowed me to render my XML as HTML.
-With a web hosting account, an FTP client, and a little PHP [my obsession][9] was online for the whole world to see.
+With a web hosting account, an FTP client, and a little PHP, [my obsession][9] was online for the whole world to see.
 My ultimate goal, however, was to create a web application backed by a database to update and display my buying history.

 ## Phase 3
 In July of 2020 as a student at the Tech Academy, I had the opportunity to create a console application in C# using Entity Framework Code First.
+I could now fulfill another step toward my dream which has been years in the making: to give my buying history a proper home in a SQL Server database.

+The [program][11] has three features: [add a sale][12] to the database; print the database in one of two formats: [human-friendly][13] and [XML][14]; and save the database in XML format to a file.
+But most importantly, I populated the database with my bh.xml file in the Seed() function in [Configuration.cs][15].

-## Phase 4?
+## The Next Phase
 Create a web application using MVC.